sonuramashishnpm/npmai/README.md

 Supports continuous conversation mode for long-running interactions with ChatGPT or Gemini.

-Encourages responsible usage—please respect AI companies like OpenAI, Google, X AI, Perplexity, and support them if used at scale.
+Encourages responsible usage—please respect AI companies like OpenAI, Google, X AI, Perplexity, Mistral and support them if used at scale.

-⚙️ Installation
-pip install npmai
+⚙️ Installation pip install npmai

 Tip: For Python 3.13, make sure to use: